CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch03_vector.md

        setenv WEIGHT_FILE_ELLIPSOID=+ellps=MERIT

-A list of [Datum Specifications](proj_datums.html)??? which can be used in datum transformation and a list of Named Ellipses are available in [Table 2](Table-2).
+A list of datum specifications which can be used in datum transformation and a list of Named Ellipses are available in [Table 2.
+Valid Datum Specificiations](#Table-2) and [Table 3.
+Valid projection ellipse specifications](#Table-3) .
 You may specify the ellipsoid parameters as shown in the following examples:

     For the Weather Research and Forecasting Model (WRF) sphere: setenv WEIGHT_FILE_WLLIPSOID "+a=6370000.0,+b=6370000.0"